 In other words, he is not a credible source who has opposed the overwhelming consensus that Human Influenced Climate Change is real and will have negative impacts on humanity.

-Editorially, the Post & Email reports favorably on the Trump Administration such as this: Trump Victimized by the Swamp Again and negatively toward Democratic policies such as this: To Implement Socialism Just Brainwash The Kids.
+Editorially, the Post & Email reports favorably on the former Trump Administration, such as this: Trump Victimized by the Swamp Again and negatively toward Democratic policies, such as this: To Implement Socialism Just Brainwash The Kids.

-Overall, we rate the Post & Email Questionable based on Far-Right Biased story selection/editorials as well as the promotion of conspiracy theories regarding liberals, promotion of pseudoscience regarding climate change, and use of poor sources or lack of hyperlinked sourcing.
-(8/23/2016) Updated (D. Van Zandt 10/06/2019)
+Overall, we rate the Post & Email as Questionable based on Far-Right Biased story selection/editorials as well as the promotion of conspiracy theories regarding liberals, promotion of pseudoscience regarding climate change, and use of poor sources or lack of hyperlinked sourcing.
+(8/23/2016) Updated (D. Van Zandt 01/17/2023)

 Special Note: On 10/6/2019, Ms. Rondeau contacted us via email concerning the previous evaluation in which we ranked the Post & Email right biased and mixed for factual reporting.
 Specifically, our lack of evidence regarding the use of poor sources and a borderline extreme right designation.
 As per our policy, we re-reviewed the source and made appropriate changes according to our methodology.